English vocabulary app

 English vocabulary research

-How many English words do you actually need?
+How many words do you need to be fluent in English?

 Vocabulary researchers measure size in word families — a root word and its common forms.
 The CEFR levels map roughly to these thresholds, based on studies by Nation, Milton, and others.